HammerMuseum/hammer-channel/docs/vue-upgrade-dev-diary.md

 - Allows bottom nav bar on homepage to highlight which section you're on
 - Replaced with simple custom directive `v-view` in app.js using IntersectionObserver.
 No other changes needed.

+#### vue-flickity

+- Powers the carousels
+- Is a Vue-compatible wrapper around the flickity module
+- Tried `@toneflix-code/flickity-vue` as a drop-in replacement, but it broke, so decided on a quick (and simpler than expected) custom wrapper component `Flickity.vue`, which allowed me to have to make 0 changes to the way we were using this in templates, and only add 2 lines of CSS to stop the carousel from breaking out of its container on video pages

+#### focus-trap-vue

+- Used on search page facets panels when using keyboard to access filters (e.g.: clicking on 'Dates', then should be focus-trapped inside of that sub-panel)
+- Just needed an update to the package to make it Vue 3 compatible